damiandevega/natours/README.md

 # natours

--practice project for learning SCSS and BEM
+-practice project for learning Sass (SCSS) and BEM